 What doses of Jencycla are there?

 There’s only one dose of Jencycla.
-It has 0.35 mg of norethindrone, and you take one pill a day.
+It contains 0.35 mg of norethindrone, and you take one pill a day.
 You have to make sure to take Jencycla every day at the same time to make it as effective as possible.

 The active ingredient in Jencycla, norethindrone, is sometimes used in higher doses to treat menstrual problems like endometriosis, because it stops the lining of the uterus from growing.
 Because of this effect, Jencycla can also help make your periods less heavy and painful.